 College of Arts & Sciences (CAS)

 Choices, choices.
 Will you be taking The Anthropology of Romance?
 Physics in the Cinema?
 Maybe you’ll study Women and Gender in European History, Cosmic Controversies or Death and Immortality.
-With more than 2,200 courses in the humanities, natural and social sciences, mathematics and computer science, the College of Arts & Sciences is BU’s largest college.
+With nearly 3,000 courses in the humanities, natural and social sciences, mathematics and computer science, the College of Arts & Sciences is BU’s largest college.

 When you enroll in CAS as a freshman, you can choose from more than 70 majors.
 If you’re not sure what you want to study, or you’d like to explore options for double majors, you can enter CAS as an undeclared major.
 Then take up to two years to consider different interests and choose a major—in CAS or any other school.